Calendal Cotes du Rhone Villages Plan de Dieu 2011 Front Bottle Shot

 Winemaker Notes

 The name Calendal comes from a Provencal poem by Frederik Mistral.
-A fisherman Calendal is deeply in love with the beautiful Estérelle.
-Just like the two friends’ love for the soil of Provence and its fruits - the wines.
+A fisherman, Calendal, is deeply in love with the beautiful Esterelle.
+Just like the two friends' love for the soil of Provence and its fruits – the wines.
+Calendal is a blend of Mourvedre and Grenache from the organic farms of Domaine des Escaravailles in Roaix.
+This wine can be enjoyed now or cellared for many years, drink now or store until 2020+.

 An appellation full of some of the most delightful and particularly charming reds, Côtes du Rhône Villages includes the best villages of the greater Côtes du Rhône appellation.
 The possibility for an appellation promotion exists for every named village but each has to achieve and prove superior quality before an upgrade will be granted.
 The main ones today are Gigondas, Vacqueyras, Beaumes-de-Venise, Vinsobres, Rasteau and Cairanne.